Toronto rolls out red carpet for 'Bill Murray Day'

 For two public sector workers and a barista dressed up as the three main characters from “Ghostbusters”, the decision was a no-brainer.

-The trio were first in line for a free screening of the classic comedy, decked out in authentic-looking jumpsuits and proton packs that flash lights and make noise but do not shoot anti-apparition projectiles.
+The trio were first in line for a free screening of the classic comedy, decked out in authentic-looking jumpsuits and proton packs that unfortunately do not shoot anti-apparition projectiles.

 “We’re not at that stage with the technology.
 Maybe one day,” said 25-year-old Solange Houle, the barista.

-Scores of similarly enthusiastic fans, many of whom were too young to catch “Ghostbusters” when it hit big screens 30 years ago, packed a downtown Toronto theater for a free screening of what host and film programmer Jesse Wente dubbed “the greatest supernatural comedy ever made.”
+Scores of enthusiastic fans, many too young to catch “Ghostbusters” when it hit big screens 30 years ago, packed a downtown Toronto theater for a free screening of what host and film programmer Jesse Wente dubbed “the greatest supernatural comedy ever made.”

-“Toronto’s celebration dedicated to the man is well-deserved and we are immensely excited that he’ll be there in the flesh to celebrate with us and his huge legion of fans,” Hollywood mogul Harvey Weinstein, executive producer of “St. Vincent”, said in a statement.

 The 63-year-old actor from the Chicago suburb of Wilmette got his foothold in American comedy on “Saturday Night Live” and went on to star in films “Meatballs,” “Caddyshack,” “Stripes,” “Ghostbusters” and “Groundhog Day” in offbeat roles that earned him a following of hard-core fans.